jupyter/notebook/README.md

 _NOTE_: For Debian/Ubuntu systems, if you're installing the system node you need to use the 'nodejs-legacy' package and not the 'node' package.

+For more detailed development install instructions (e.g. recompiling javascript and css, running tests), please see the [contributing guide](CONTRIBUTING.md).

 ### Ubuntu Trusty

 ```